CAC urges consumers to understand contracts before signing

 “That does not help at all.
 You need to go in and have a discussion with your credit provider,” Allen emphasised, adding that they should also follow up by writing, as officers change from time to time.

-To increase financial literacy, persons may connect with the CAC on Facebook, Inst gram and Twitter, where tips are posted.
+To increase financial literacy, people connect with the CAC on Facebook, Instagram and Twitter, where tips are posted.

 The CAC is an agency of the Ministry of Industry, Investment and Commerce.
 Its role is to enforce the Consumer Protection Act and facilitate ethical behaviour in the marketplace, between vendors and consumers.